 ALICE households often live in areas with limited community resources, making it even more difficult to make ends meet.
 The lack of some resources has immediate and direct costs.
 For example, without public transportation or nearby publicly funded preschools, ALICE families pay more for transportation and child care.
-Other costs, such as those caused by having limited access to health care providers, open space, or libraries, accumulate over time.
+Other costs, such as the consequences of limited access to health care providers, open space, or libraries, accumulate over time.